Killdozers

-Killdozers is a 1988 video game developed by Nicolas Choukroun and Cristophe Fiorio for the French games studio Lankhor.
-It was released on the Atari ST.
+Killdozers is an action game for the Atari ST developed by Nicolas Choukroun and Cristophe Fiorio for the French games studio Lankhor.
+It was published by Lankhor in 1988.

-Overview
+Plot

-Killdozers is an arcade game in which players take control of various tanks as they battle Unicom, a rogue computer, and an army of evil robots.
+Players control various tanks as they battle Unicom, a rogue computer, and an army of evil robots.
 The player must infiltrate a factory and free a series of engineers from the robots.

 Reception

 The Games Machine gave it a score of 37% and wrote that "Killdozers is an uninteresting game, beefed up with reasonable 16-bit graphics and sampled sound FX."
 A review from ST Action wrote "you might think it contains all the necessary ingredients to warrant a purchase.
 But there is something lacking in the content of the game which fails to inspire and maintain your interest."